Queen Victoria & Victorian children

 Their diet would consist of a lot of meat like venison, chicken, pork and pheasant.
-They would eat root vegetables such as carrots, onions, turnips and potatoes.
+They would also eat root vegetables such as carrots, onions, turnips and potatoes.

 Life was hard working in factories too.
 There would be long hours and unsafe environments.
 Workers started a trade union.
 This is a group of workers who get together to fight for the rights for a better working environment, better pay, and better hours.
-If the workers wanted to protest about something they would all stop working and on strike.
+If the workers wanted to protest about something they would all stop working and go on strike.

 Did you know Victorian schools were grim places with windows high up so that children could not see out and classes as huge as 300 children!